Prince Friso of Orange-Nassau

 Prince Friso of Orange-Nassau and his family, Credit – www.holland.com

 On February 17, 2012, while on the royal family’s annual skiing holiday in Lech, Austria, Prince Friso was buried under an avalanche and was in a coma.
 According to medical reports, he had been buried for 25 minutes and suffered neurological injuries due to the lack of oxygen.
-On March 1, 2012, he was moved to Wellington Hospital in London, England, nearer to his family’s home.
+On March 1, 2012, he was moved to Wellington Hospital in London, England, closer to his family’s home.
 In the summer of 2013, he was declared to be in a minimally conscious state and no longer in need of hospital care.
 He was moved again on July 9, 2013, to Huis ten Bosch Palace, his mother’s residence in The Hague in the Netherlands.
-It was here, on August 12, 2013, that Prince Friso passed away at the age of 44.
+It was there, on August 12, 2013, that Prince Friso passed away at the age of 44.

 Prince Friso’s funeral